 This presents opportunities for collaboration between the services that will be mutually beneficial.
-A new Corporate Governance Framework which includes a joint Executive Board where decisions across both North Yorkshire Police and North Yorkshire Fire and Rescue Service will be considered, this is in addition to the previously mentioned joint Public Accountability Meeting where the performance of both services is scrutinised by the Commissioner.
+A new Corporate Governance Framework which includes a joint Executive Board that considers decisions across both North Yorkshire Police and North Yorkshire Fire and Rescue Service has been developed.
+This is in addition to the previously mentioned joint Public Accountability Meeting where the performance of both services is scrutinised by the Commissioner.